 Students who wish to pursue a second (or subsequent) bachelor's degree must submit the same admission credentials as transfer applicants.
 Residency requirements for the awarding of an additional bachelor's degree begin with enrollment after admission in this classification.

-Students who were awarded an initial bachelor's degree at AUM and wish to pursue a second degree at AUM must notify the Office of Enrollment Services prior to beginning work on the second degree.
-Residency requirements for the award of subsequent degrees from AUM begin after the prior degrees have been awarded.
+Students who were awarded an initial bachelor's degree at AUM and wish to pursue a second degree at AUM must notify the Office of Admissions prior to beginning work on the second degree.

 Unclassified Students